Mixing Alcohol With Crystal Meth: What Are The Dangers?

 If you or someone you love struggles with substance abuse, you may be concerned about the dangers of mixing alcohol with crystal meth.
 Crystal methamphetamine is a highly addictive stimulant.
 When mixed with alcohol, the risks associated with crystal meth use are multiplied.

 Crystal meth and alcohol addiction can lead to serious health problems.
 If you’re worried about crystal meth and alcohol use, please seek help from a professional treatment center.
-Zinnia Healing offers treatment options, including detox and individual and group counseling.
+Zinnia Health offers treatment options, including detox and individual and group counseling.

 What is Crystal Meth?